Age Related Macular Degeneration

 DRY Macular Degeneration

-The DRY Macular Degeneration is by far the most common, affecting 90% of those diagnosed with AMD.
+The DRY Macular Degeneration is by far the most common.
 In the initial stages, the dry type of AMD frequently causes blurred central vision, affecting both near and distant vision.
 The centre of your vision may appear darkened or fuzzy, and this area expands as the disease develops.
 Blind spots may also appear and most patients struggle to see colour and details.

 WET Macular Degenration